chibaba/hackerbay-front-end/README.md

 #### React Redux Starter Template

-This project contains a boilerplate template created from the create-react-app library and configured along with redux.
+This project contains hackerbay Frontends

+_this includes signup and login pages using redux-form_